metapolator/metapolator/functionality overview.md

     * adjustment master
     * adjustment master sequence
     * instance
-    * string of instances
+    * family of instances

 i.e. “a project consists of design spaces, which contain, and share, any number of masters and master sequences.
-Placed in the design spaces are instances, strings of instances, adjustment masters and adjustment master sequences.”
+Placed in the design spaces are instances, families of instances, adjustment masters and adjustment master sequences.”

 Below, we will exercise these hierarchies.